input-output-hk/engineering/blog/2023-09-22-internship.md

 foo x = x * x

 {-# DEPRECATED foo "Do not use" #-}
--- Note: The DEPRECATED pragma can always be substituted with a WARNING pragma
 ```

 However, consider the following (real) issue: there are several functions in